 Tells the brief moral of its tragic tale

 The pulpit dates to 1736 and is a lovely example of 18th-century inlay work.
 A carved angel that once decorated the sounding board now stands on the chancel screen.
 The relatively plain font is carved with quatrefoils and heraldic shields and probably dates to the 16th century.

 One last note; by the door is a brass plaque to Francis Radford, a London builder who erected much the Holland Park area of London.

 Most photos are available for licensing, please contact Britain Express image library.

 Address: Priest Hill, Kentisbeare, Devon, England, EX15 2AA

 Attraction Type: Historic Church

 Location: In the centre of Kentisbeare village, on the south side of Priest Hill.
-Kentisbeare is 1 mile north of the A373 and 3 miles east of Cullompton.
+Kentisbeare is one mile north of the A373 and three miles east of Cullompton.
 Roadside parking.

 Photo Credit: David Ross and Britain Express

 Heritage Rated from 1- 5 (low to exceptional) on historic interest